2010 Toyota Tundra Interior

 - "Although the cabin evinced a few ergonomic missteps, it was generally durable, spacious and comfy." -- Edmunds

 The Tundra's three available cabs each offer a different seating configuration.
-The Regular Cab seats two up front, with no rear seats.
+The Regular Cab seats two or three up front, with no rear seats.
 The Double Cab and the CrewMax add seating for an additional three passengers in the back, with the CrewMax offering substantially more legroom and sliding seats.
 The seating earns good reviews.

 - "The seats are wide, supportive and comfortable, and the ride is especially quiet." -- PickupTrucks.com

 - "On the inside, the Tundra is cavernous.
-Head, leg, and elbow room are generous at every seating position." --4-Wheel & Off-Road
+Head, leg, and elbow room are generous at every seating position." -- 4-Wheel & Off-Road

 - "Front legroom shouldn't ever be a concern, because with 42.5 inches available, the Tundra has another best-in-class on its hands.
-A tilt-telescoping steering wheel also enhances spaciousness." --Edmunds
+A tilt-telescoping steering wheel also enhances spaciousness." -- Edmunds

 Standard amenities include an AM/FM CD player with auxiliary audio jack and four speakers, driver and passenger dual zone climate controls with sync mode, driver-side and passenger-side four-way adjustable seats, and a tilt steering wheel with column shifter.

-- "The Tundra is packed with interesting and usable features," -- 4-Wheel & Off-Road
+- "The Tundra is packed with interesting and usable features." -- 4-Wheel & Off-Road

 - "The Tundra's interior is designed to appeal to and accommodate working people.
-The control knobs are easy to grip, even in work gloves, and the gauges are easy to read at a glance. " -- PickupTrucks.com
+The control knobs are easy to grip, even in work gloves, and the gauges are easy to read at a glance" -- PickupTrucks.com

 - "While those amenities made this a truck to enjoy, they did seem more designed for the so-called 'modern trucker' than the traditional pickup buyer who is looking for a ruggedly dependable work truck.
-Toyota sells those, too, with fewer amenities and lower prices."--Fort Worth Star-Telegram
+Toyota sells those, too, with fewer amenities and lower prices." -- Fort Worth Star-Telegram

 The Tundra's interior cargo area is more than adequate, but competitors have started offering more innovative interior storage spaces.
+Some reviewers note that there is enough space behind the seats of the regular cab to hold five-gallon paint pales.

 - "There are plenty of storage options, especially with a center console that can hold a laptop and hanging files.
 Even the Regular Cab has enough room behind the seats to hold five-gallon paint buckets." -- PickupTrucks.com